-Our 100 IP litigators devote their practices to IP litigation, and combine the many complex facets of IP to marshal every resource necessary on behalf of clients.
-We are steeped in the practice of intellectual property law, including the Federal Circuit’s constantly changing jurisprudence, International Trade Commission procedures, preliminary and permanent injunction practice, and bench and jury trials.
-We handle every scale of litigation, from large, complex multi-jurisdiction matters and bet-your-company confrontations between industry leaders, to litigation involving non-practicing entities, to modest license dispute and piracy matters.
+Our IP litigators devote their practices to IP litigation, and combine the many complex facets of IP to marshal every resource necessary on behalf of clients.
+We are steeped in the practice of intellectual property law, including the Federal Circuit’s constantly changing jurisprudence, International Trade Commission (ITC) procedures, preliminary and permanent injunction practice, and bench and jury trials.
+We handle every scale of litigation, from large, complex multijurisdiction matters and bet-your-company confrontations between industry leaders, to litigation involving non-practicing entities, to modest license dispute and piracy matters.

 Above all else, we view the world through our clients’ eyes.
 Our litigation strategies and tactics advance our clients’ business goals, not our own.

 We practice at the intersection of law and technology, combining extensive technological knowledge with experienced trial advocacy in patent law.
 We have nearly 100 U.S. PTO-registered lawyers, agents, and technology specialists, and the majority of our patent litigators have technical backgrounds or experience.
 We cover virtually every technology with professionals in the electrical, software, mechanical, chemical, and pharmaceutical disciplines, among others.
-We regularly litigate in the leading U.S. patent venues, including the Federal Circuit, the International Trade Commission, the Eastern District of Texas, the Western District of Texas, the District of Delaware, the Eastern District of Virginia, the Western District of Wisconsin, the Northern District of Illinois, and the Central and the Northern Districts of California.
+We regularly litigate in the leading United States patent venues, including the Federal Circuit, the International Trade Commission, the Eastern District of Texas, the Western District of Texas, the District of Delaware, the Eastern District of Virginia, the Western District of Wisconsin, the Northern District of Illinois, and the Central and the Northern Districts of California.
 We litigate IP matters in the United Kingdom, Continental Europe, Australia, and Asia.
 Moreover, we feature a sophisticated inter partes and ex partes practice in the United States Patent and Trademark Office.

 We have broad-based experience in all phases of patent infringement litigation, including developing overall strategy for both patent holders and accused infringers, pursuing and defending preliminary injunctions, conducting discovery across the world, coordinating multicountry judicial and administrative proceedings, and arguing before the Federal Circuit.
 We excel in presenting complex technical matters to juries, using the latest jury persuasion techniques and employing state-of-the-art technology.